 Visit the following electronic publishers to get an education in this field:

 If you have the determination and a little money to invest, you can become your own publisher.
-There are two leading reference works in this field: Dan Poynters Self-Publishing Manual and The Complete Guide to Self-Publishing by Tom and Marilyn Ross (founders of SPAN).
 You have to be willing to become a businessperson and self-promoter as well as a writer, and to handle or hire out such necessary tasks as book design and production, accounting, warehousing and inventory management, publicity, advertising, and more.

 Fearless Books offers an expert, customized Assisted Publishing Program for those who want experienced help in publishing under their own imprint.

-(Fearless Books founder D. Patrick Miller served as the technical editor of Jason R. Rich’s Self-Publishing for Dummies.)
+Note: Fearless Books founder D. Patrick Miller served as technical editor for

 A Special Note to Poets